-- Amends the licensure requirements for water well contractors; - Provides that if the beneficial use of a constructed clay settling area (CSA) of a phosphate mine is extended, the rate of reclamation requirements and the financial responsibility requirements do not apply to the CSA until the beneficial use of the CSA is complete; - Allows the use of land set-asides and land use modifications not otherwise required by state law or permit, including constructed wetlands or other water quality improvement projects, that reduce nutrient loads into nutrient impaired surface waters to generate water quality credits for trading; - Provides that the limitation on the granting of a variance does not prohibit the issuance of moderating provisions or requirements under state law, subject to any necessary approval by the United States Environmental Protection Agency; - Deletes the July 1, 2016 expiration date of the solid waste landfill closure account within the Solid Waste Management Trust Fund (SWMTF); - Provides that counties and municipalities may implement a flow control ordinance to ensure an adequate amount of solid waste is received at a resource recovery facility only after it owns, and actively uses a resource recovery facility, and proves the necessity of implementing flow control; - Provides that a flow control ordinance does not limit other entities and districts to contract for waste management services; - Specifies that for purposes of exercising flow control authority, a resource recovery facility does not include a landfill gas-to-energy system or facility; and - Provides for an appropriation for fiscal year 2016-2017 of \$2,399,764 from the SWMTF for the closure and long-term care of solid waste management facilities.
+- Amends the licensure requirements for water well contractors; - Provides that if the beneficial use of a constructed clay settling area (CSA) of a phosphate mine is extended, the rate of reclamation requirements and the financial responsibility requirements do not apply to the CSA until the beneficial use of the CSA is complete; - Allows the use of land set-asides and land use modifications not otherwise required by state law or permit, including constructed wetlands or other water quality improvement projects, that reduce nutrient loads into nutrient impaired surface waters to generate water quality credits for trading; - Provides that the limitation on the granting of a variance does not prohibit the issuance of moderating provisions or requirements under state law, subject to any necessary approval by the United States Environmental Protection Agency; - Deletes the July 1, 2016 expiration date of the solid waste landfill closure account within the Solid Waste Management Trust Fund (SWMTF); - Provides that counties and municipalities may implement a flow control ordinance to ensure an adequate amount of solid waste is received at a resource recovery facility only after it owns, and actively uses a resource recovery facility, and proves the necessity of implementing flow control; - Provides that a flow control ordinance does not limit other entities and districts to contract for waste management services; - Specifies that for purposes of exercising flow control authority, a resource recovery facility does not include a landfill gas-to-energy system or facility; and - Provides an appropriation for Fiscal Year 2016-2017 of \$2,399,764 from the SWMTF for the closure and long-term care of solid waste management facilities.

-The bill may have a negative fiscal impact on the state and local governments and a positive fiscal impact on the private sector.
+The bill has a neutral impact on the state, a negative fiscal impact to local governments, and a positive fiscal impact on the private sector (See Fiscal Analysis and Economic Impact Statement).